 Editor, Cleveland Scene

-Mike Lewis is the founder of Confidential Investigative Services, Inc. one of Northeast Ohio's most reputable private investigative companies.
+Mike Lewis is the founder of Lewis Investigations Inc. one of Northeast Ohio's most reputable private investigative companies.

 His investigation into the mysterious death of Joseph Newton Chandler led to the discovery that the old man who took his life in Eastlake, in 2002, was not who he said he was.